September 1, 2022

-Pasadena, CA – Join the Pasadena Symphony Association for an evening of celebration and reconnection on Saturday, September 25, 2021 as they host their annual Moonlight Sonata Gala, back live and-in person surrounded by the beauty of Pasadena City Hall.
-The festivities will kick off with an elegant courtyard reception, followed by a luxe dinner, auction and program filled with music and dancing under a starry sky in Centennial Square.
+Pasadena, CA – Join the Pasadena Symphony Association (PSA) for an unforgettable evening of enchantment and romance on Saturday, September 24, 2022 as they host their annual Moonlight Sonata Gala, surrounded by the beauty of Pasadena City Hall.
+The festivities will kick off with an elegant courtyard reception, followed by a luxe dinner, live auction and program filled with music and dancing under a starry night in Centennial Square.

-Music from the Pasadena Youth Symphony Orchestras will usher guests into Centennial Square with a warm welcome, and iconic Los Angeles meteorologist Dallas Raines and his wife Dannie will host the evening’s program as guests enjoy a sumptuous dinner courtesy of Parkway Grill.
-To top off the elegant affair, legendary songstress Melissa Manchester will perform an intimate set of standards in an exclusive performance befitting this enchanted night of music and community.
+Music from the Pasadena Youth Symphony Orchestras will usher guests into Centennial Square with a warm welcome, and iconic Los Angeles meteorologist Dallas Raines and his wife Dannie will host the evening’s program as guests enjoy a decadent four-course meal by Claud & Co.
+To top off the elegant affair, popular songstress Allie Feder will perform an intimate set of standards in an exclusive performance befitting this enchanted night of music and community.

 Tickets to the Moonlight Sonata Gala are limited.
-Individual tickets start at $275 and may be purchased by visiting PasadenaSymphony-Pops.org or by contacting Zoë Jones, Development Associate at [email protected] or 626.793.7172 x27
+Individual tickets start at $300 and may be purchased by visiting pasadenasymphony-pops.org or by contacting Alan Maldonado, Development Associate at alan@PasadenaSymphony-Pops.org or 626.793.7172 x27.

 - Where: Centennial Square | 100 N. Garfield Avenue, Pasadena, CA 91101